 Love Seat Access storage under the bow area by lifting up on the bottom of the love seat cushion.
 The entire love seat will hinge upward to allow access.
-You can leave this seat in the "up" position to help dry the carpet and help any water drain out of the bottom cushion.
+You can leave this seat in the "up" position to help dry the carpet.